pu2clr/SI4844/README.md

 ### Extended SW band frequency ranges from 2.3–5.6 MHz and 22–28.5 MHz

-The sketch [SI4844_CUSTOM_BAND.ino](https://github.com/pu2clr/SI4844/blob/master/examples/SI4844_CUSTOM_BAND/SI4844_CUSTOM_BAND.ino) show how to extend a SW band frequency ranges.
+The sketch [SI4844_CUSTOM_BAND.ino](https://github.com/pu2clr/SI4844/blob/master/examples/SI4844_CUSTOM_BAND/SI4844_CUSTOM_BAND.ino) shows how to extend a SW band frequency ranges.
 You can define band from from 2.3–5.6 MHz and 22–28.5 MHz.

 ## SI4844 with OLED and buttons